steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Using-Attribute-Rules.md

 ## Attribute Rules Presets

 You can save and load presets for any **Attribute Rules** node.
 The preset saves all the rules for the selected node.
-Loading a preset restores these rules at the node where you load it.
+Loading a preset restores these rules for the node where you load it.

 ### Saving Attribute Rules

-1. In the **Structure** view, select the **Attribute Rules** node you want to save.
+1. In the **Structure** section, select the **Attribute Rules** node that you want to save.
-1. In the toolbar of the **Content** view, click **Add**.
+1. In the toolbar of the **Content** section, click **Add**.
 1. Select **Save Preset**.
 1. Enter a meaningful name for your attribute rules and click **Save**.

 ### Loading Attribute Rules

-1. In the **Structure** view, select the node where you want to load the preset.
+1. In the **Structure** section, select the node for which you want to load the preset.
 This can be the node of the VST Sound or an **Attribute Rules** node.
-1. In the toolbar of the **Structure** view, click **Add**.
+1. In the toolbar of the **Structure** section, click **Add**.
 1. Go to **Load Preset** and select the preset you want to load.

 ## Example

-Different Rules for Program presets and the Init Layer preset.
+Different rules for program presets and the Init layer preset.

-1. In the **Structure** view, create the **Attribute Rules** node and select it.
+1. In the **Structure** section, create the **Attribute Rules** node and select it.
 1. Within the selected node, create two more **Attribute Rules** nodes.
 1. Rename the **Attribute Rules** nodes you have just created to "Program Presets" and "Init Layer" respectively.
-1. Create different rules for your Program presets and the Init Layer preset.
+1. Create different rules for your program presets and the Init layer preset.
-1. Navigate to the VST3 preset folder that contains the Program presets.
+1. Navigate to the VST3 preset folder that contains the program presets.
-1. In the **Properties** view to the right, set the **Rules** property to "Program Presets".
+1. In the **Properties** section to the right, set the **Rules** property to "Program Presets".

 ![Attribute Rules Node](../images/Attribute-Rules-Program-Presets.png)

-7. Navigate to the VST3 preset folder that contains the Init Layer preset and select it
+7. Navigate to the VST3 preset folder that contains the Init layer preset and select it
-7. In the **Properties** view to the right, set the **Rules** property to "Init Layer".
+7. In the **Properties** section to the right, set the **Rules** property to "Init Layer".

 ![Attribute Rules Node](../images/Attribute-Rules-Init-Layer.png)

-The Library Creator scans each preset if the referenced rules apply and performs the defined action or reports an error during building the library.
+The **Library Creator** scans each preset to verify whether the referenced rules apply and performs the defined action or reports an error during building the library.